For ecommerce and DTC brands

 SKU-level visibility audit on the prompts buyers actually ask

-We pull the prompts shoppers run in your category, map each one to the SKUs you sell, and audit how AI answers today.
-The output is a SKU-by-SKU report of where you appear, where a competitor wins, and where the answer pool has no clear recommendation yet.
+We map shopper prompts to your SKUs and audit how AI answers today.
+The output is a SKU-by-SKU read of where you appear, where a competitor wins, and where the answer pool has not yet chosen.

 02